Internal Medicine vs Primary Care: What's the Difference?

 Families with children typically prefer primary care providers who can treat all family members and coordinate diverse medical needs under one roof.
 Consider your current health status, family composition, and preference for specialist versus generalist care when you make this choice.
 Patients in good health may thrive with either option, while those who manage complex medical conditions might prefer the focused expertise that internists provide.

-We at Mosaic Medicine Clinic bridge traditional healthcare gaps through our Direct Primary Care model.
-Our membership-based approach provides unrushed appointments, direct physician access, and transparent pricing (with wholesale labs and discounted medications).
-We focus on building strong patient-doctor relationships while we make quality healthcare more accessible and affordable for individuals, families, and small businesses.
+We at Mosaic Medicine Clinic bridge traditional healthcare gaps through our Direct Primary Care model, a structure that reflects how direct care in healthcare emphasizes direct doctor-patient relationships.
+Our membership-based approach aligns with the broader direct primary care model in healthcare, providing unrushed appointments, direct physician access, and transparent pricing (with wholesale labs and discounted medications).
+We focus on building strong patient-doctor relationships while we make quality healthcare more accessible and affordable for individuals, families, and small businesses through a patient-centered direct primary care approach.
 Learn more about our innovative approach to personalized healthcare delivery.